Meteor-Community-Packages/meteor-autoform/README.md

 Any other attributes you specify will be output as attributes of the `<form>` element, just like when using the `autoForm` component.

+See [this demo](http://autoform.meteor.com/qfdetails) for examples of what happens when you specify various types of fields in the `fields` or `omitFields` attributes.

 ### afFieldInput

-Renders an appropriate input for the field.
-This could be one of several different input types, such a `input`, `textarea`, etc. Here's an overview of the logic that is used to determine which type of input to use:

-* If you include your own `type` attribute, that input type is used.
-Supports custom input types that can be added by other packages.
-* If type is `String`, `<input type="text">`.
+Renders an input control for the field.
+The type of control depends on what you set the `type` attribute to.
+All of the HTML5 input types plus a few more are built in.
+There are add-on packages that provide additional input types (widgets, UI controls).

-* If you include the `rows` attribute for a `String` type property, a `<textarea>` is used instead of an `<input type="text">`.
+If you don't include a `type` attribute, the following logic is used to automatically select an appropriate type:

-* If type is `Number`, `<input type="number">`.
-You may specify the step, min, and max attributes to further restrict entry.
-The min and max values defined in your schema are automatically transferred to the DOM element, too.
-* If type is `Date`, `<input type="date">`.
-If you want `datetime` or `datetime-local` instead, specify your own `type` attribute.
-* If type is `String` and regEx is `SimpleSchema.RegEx.Email`, `<input type="email">`.
-* If type is `String` and regEx is `SimpleSchema.RegEx.Url`, `<input type="url">`.
-* If type is `Boolean`, a checkbox is used by default.
-However, if you set the `radio` or `select` attributes, then a radio or select control will be used instead.
-Use the `trueLabel` and `falseLabel` attributes to set the label used in the radio or select controls.
-* If you supply the `options` attribute, a `<select>` control is used instead.
+* If you supply the `options` attribute, a `<select>` control is used.
 If your schema expects an array for the field, then it is a multiple-select control.
-If you prefer radios or checkboxes (for example, if it is a short list of options), then simply add the `noselect` attribute (set to anything).
+If you prefer radios or checkboxes (for example, if it is a short list of options), then add `noselect=true` attribute.
-* If `optional` is `false` or not set in the schema, the `required` attribute is added to the DOM element and automatic error messages will be generated if the field is empty on submission.
-* Specifying `max` when type is `String` causes the `maxlength` attribute to be added to the DOM element.
-* Specifying `min` or `max` dates when type is `Date` causes those dates to be added to the DOM element in `min` and `max` attributes.
-For inputs of type `date` or `datetime-local`, which do not have a time zone component, the date and time in the UTC time zone is used as the minimum or maximum value.
-Pass an ISO-compliant string (e.g., "2013-12-12") into the `Date` constructor when defining your min/max values in SimpleSchema and it should work correctly.
+* Otherwise if the schema type is `String` and you include the `rows` attribute, a `<textarea>` is used.
+* Otherwise if the schema type is `Number`, `<input type="number">` is used.
+* Otherwise if the schema type is `Date`, `<input type="date">` is used.
+* Otherwise if the schema type is `Boolean`, the "boolean-checkbox" type is used.
+You may want to specify an override type of "boolean-radios" or "boolean-select" instead.
+If you do so, use the `trueLabel` and `falseLabel` attributes to set the labels used in the radio or select control.
+* Otherwise `<input type="text">` is used.

 The following attributes are recognized:

 * `name`: Required.
 The name of the schema key this field is for.
-* `template` (default="bootstrap3"): Specify the name of a different built-in or custom template to use.
+* `template` (default="bootstrap3"): Specify the name of a different built-in or custom theme template to use.
 * `options`: An array of objects, where each object has a `label` property and a `value` property.
 By specifying options, you cause the generated DOM element to be a `select` element with these options, unless you also use